peteroupc/peteroupc.github.io/jump.md

     Note that for a linear feedback shift register (LFSR) generator, the characteristic polynomial's coefficients are 1 for each of its "taps" (and "tap" 0), and 0 elsewhere.
 For example, an LFSR generator with taps 6 and 8 has the characteristic polynomial x<sup>8</sup> + x<sup>6</sup> + 1.

     The section "Jump Parameters for Some PRNGs" shows characteristic polynomials for some PRNGs and one way their coefficients can be represented.
-3. Calculate `powmodf2(2, N, CP)`, where `powmodf2` is a modular power function that calculates `2^N mod CP` in the field F<sub>2</sub>, and `CP` is the characteristic polynomial.
+3. Calculate `powmodf2(2, N, CP)`, where `powmodf2` is a modular power function that calculates `2^N mod CP` in the field F<sub>2</sub>, and `CP` is the characteristic polynomial. (`N` is the number of PRNG outputs to discard.)
 Regular modular power functions, such as BigInteger's `modPow` method, won't work here, even if the polynomial is represented in the manner described in "Jump Parameters for Some PRNGs".
-4. The result is a _jump polynomial_ for jumping the PRNG ahead N steps.
+4. The result is a _jump polynomial_ for jumping the PRNG ahead N steps, that is, for discarding N outputs of the PRNG.

     An example of its use is found in the `jump` and `long_jump` functions in the [**`xoroshiro128plus` source code**](http://xoshiro.di.unimi.it/xoroshiro128plus.c), which are identical except for the jump polynomial.
 In both functions, the jump polynomial's coefficients are packed into a 128-bit integer (as described in "Jump Parameters for Some PRNGs"), which is then split into the lower 64 bits and the upper 64 bits, in that order.